aramilevzakhar/aramilevzakhar/README.md

-- 👋 Hi, I’m Aramilev Zakhar
+Hi, I’m Aramilev Zakhar
-- 👀 I’m interested in Assembler, AI,
+I’m interested in Assembler, AI,
-- 🌱 I’m currently learning PGATU
+I’m currently learning PGATU
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 aramilevzakhar/aramilevzakhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.